Bitanga i princeza: Additional personnel

+Reception and reaction

-ReceptionBitanga i princeza was upon its release praised by the critics as Bijelo Dugme's finest work until then.
-Almost every song on the album became a hit.
-The album broke all the records held by the band's previous releases.
-The final number of copies sold was about 320,000.
+Upon its release, Bitanga i princeza was praised by the critics as Bijelo Dugme's finest work to date, with more-or-less each one of its seven tracks becoming a hit.
+The album sales outperformed the band's previous releases, with the final number of copies sold reaching 320,000.

 The tour following the album release was also successful.
-The band managed to sell out Belgrade's Pionir Hall for five times, dedicating all the money from these concerts to the victims of the 1979 Montenegro earthquake.
-On 22 September the band organized a concert under the name Rock spektakl '79.
-(Rock Spectacle '79) on JNA Stadium, with themselves as the headliners.
-The concert featured numerous opening acts: Crni Petak, Kilo i Po, Rok Apoteka, Kako, Mama Rock, Formula 4, Peta Rijeka, Čisti Zrak, Aerodrom, Opus, Senad od Bosne, Boomerang, Prva Ljubav, Revolver, Prljavo Kazalište, Tomaž Domicelj, Metak, Obećanje Proljeća, Suncokret, Parni Valjak, Generacija 5 and Siluete.
-More than 70,000 spectators attended the concert.
+The band managed to sell out Belgrade's Pionir Hall five times during late April 1979, donating the entire revenue to the victims fund of the 1979 Montenegro earthquake.
+On 22 September 1979, the band headlined a large open-air event named Rock spektakl '79.
+(Rock Spectacle '79) at the JNA Stadium.
+With more than 70,000 fans in attendance, the concert featured a number of opening acts: Crni Petak, Kilo i Po, Rok Apoteka, Kako, Mama Rock, Formula 4, Peta Rijeka, Čisti Zrak, Aerodrom, Opus, Senad od Bosne, Boomerang, Prva Ljubav, Revolver, Prljavo Kazalište, Tomaž Domicelj, Metak, Obećanje Proljeća, Suncokret, Parni Valjak, Generacija 5 and Siluete.

+The album's title song, as well as Bijelo Dugme's prior work, was parodied by the punk band Paraf in the "Pritanga i vaza" track off their 1980 album A dan je tako lijepo počeo....

 Legacy

-The album was polled in 1998 as the 10th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).
+The album was polled in 1998 as the 10th on the list of 100 Greatest Yugoslav Rock and Pop Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).

-In 2015, the album was pronounced the 15th on the list of 100 greatest Yugoslav albums published by Croatian edition of Rolling Stone.
+In 2015, the album was pronounced the 15th on the list of 100 Greatest Yugoslav Albums published by Croatian edition of Rolling Stone.

 In 2000, the songs "Bitanga i princeza" and "Sve će to, mila moja, prekriti ruzmarin, snjegovi i šaš" were polled as 14th and 17th respectively on the Rock Express Top 100 Yugoslav Rock Songs of All Times list.
 In 2006, "Sve će to, mila moja, prekriti ruzmarin, snjegovi i šaš" was polled as 14th on the B92 Top 100 Domestic Songs list.